Lucky You poster

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Huck steals money from Billie's savings to enter a poker game, betraying her trust.
 This false victory - getting the money he needs - reveals the depth of his addiction and inability to prioritize love over gambling., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Huck loses Billie completely when she refuses to forgive him, and he faces the reality that his gambling addiction has destroyed his chance at love and happiness.
-He's left alone, his dream of beating his father feeling hollow., indicates the protagonist at their lowest point.
+He's left alone, his dream of beating his father feeling hollow., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Huck has a breakthrough conversation with his father L.C.
 At the World Series, finally addressing their estrangement.
 He realizes that beating his father won't heal him - only genuine connection and change can., demonstrating the transformation achieved throughout the journey.